Loss Functions for Neural Networks for Image Processing: Conclusions

 \subsection{JPEG artifacts removal}

 Our final benchmark is JPEG artifact removal.
 We use the same network architecture and ground truth data as for joint denoising and demosaicking, but we create the corrupted data by means of aggressive JPEG compression.
-For this purpose we used the Matlab's function \emph{imwrite} with a quality setting of 25.
+For this purpose we use the Matlab's function \emph{imwrite} with a quality setting of 25.
 Note that the corruption induced by JPEG compression is spatially variant and has a very different statistic than the noise introduced in Section~\ref{sec:resultDemosaic}.
-We generated the input patches with two different strides, one that would force the JPEG artifacts to be aligned in each 31$\times$31 patch, and the other causing them to be mis-aligned.
-We found that the latter better removes the JPEG artifacts while producing sharper images, which is why we ran all of our experiments with that configuration.
+We generate the input patches with two different strides.
+First, we use a stride of $8$, which causes the boundaries of the $8\times 8$ DCT blocks to be aligned in each 31$\times$31 patch.
+We also use a stride of $7$, which causes the grid of blocks to be in different locations in each patch.
+We found that the latter strategy better removes the JPEG artifacts while producing sharper images, which is why we ran all of our experiments with that configuration.
 Again, we only compared the results of \lone, \ltwo, MS-SSIM, and Mix, see Table~\ref{tab:tables}.
 Figure~\ref{fig:jpegTeaser} shows that our loss function, Mix, outperforms \lone and \ltwo on uniform regions and that it attenuates the ringing artifacts around the edge of the building better.
 More results are shown in Figure~\ref{fig:JPEG}.

+More results and comparisons, both numerical and visual, can be found in the supplementary material.